hearvox/sound-shares/README.txt

 The WordPress.org Polyglots Team maintains a comprehensive [Translator’s Handbook](https://make.wordpress.org/polyglots/handbook/).
 All text strings in this plugin are localized, following the guidelines of the Wordpress.org Plugin Handbook's [Internationalization section](https://developer.wordpress.org/plugins/internationalization/).

+= Dev notes =
+This plugin has one filter: `'soundshares_meta_tags'`, an array of values for the HTML meta tags -- `includes/admin-options.php` has a usage example.
+See Twitter's [Player Card](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/player-card) and Facebook's [Open Graph protocol](https://developers.facebook.com/docs/sharing/webmasters) references.

+Sound Shares filters of the Jetpack, Yoast SEO, and All in One SEO Pack meta tags so that `og:type` and `twitter:card` values will embed media.
+Facebook audio embeds in the default HTML audio player.
+For Twitter this plugin provides a custom player (`includes/player.html`).
+The meta box displays links to social-site link-preview debuggers after the post is published.

 = Credits =
 This is part of a [Reynolds Journalism Institute](https://www.rjionline.org) fellowship and an article for [Current](https://current.org/author/bgolding/) public media news.
 The audio player was made by <a href="https://codepen.io/davepvm/pen/DgwlJ">Dave Pagurek</a>.